CannibalVox/errproxy/README.md

 I have strong beliefs about how errors should be handled.
 Unless you have some local-specific error handling behavior, they should return to the user surface by default, the error should have enough information on it to determine proper handling, and the user surface (HTTP, GRPC, UI, whatever) should provide that handling.

-There's a lot of great options for attaching semantic data to errors- [palantir/stacktrace](https://github.com/palantir/stacktrace) provides ErrorCodes, GRPC status codes are great, and at past employers, I've created an error library that combined GRPC status codes and a user-facing string.
+There's a lot of great options for attaching semantic data to errors- [palantir/stacktrace](https://github.com/palantir/stacktrace) provides ErrorCodes, GRPC status codes are great, and at a past employers, I created an error library that combined GRPC status codes and a user-facing string.
 Regardless of how you choose to add semantic data to your errors, the biggest problem is going to be how to handle interfacing with libraries that don't follow your error handling doctrine.
 Especially complicated libraries, such as database/sql and go-redis.
 Auto-generating proxy wrappers is my idea of how to handle that, so here's the tool to do it.